Columbus Grove High School: AP State Poll Champions

-Columbus Grove's main rival is the Pandora-Gilboa Rockets, though the Bluffton Pirates and Ada Bulldogs are also considered rivals.
+Columbus Grove's main rival is the Bluffton Pirates, though the Pandora-Gilboa Rockets and Ada Bulldogs are also considered rivals.
 The school has been an active American football school since the early 1900s, and the majority of its seasons have been winning seasons.
 The school's mascot is the Bulldog, along with several other area schools.

 The 2003 Columbus Grove Bulldog American football team won the school's first and only state title in football, having gone 15 wins and 0 losses, including its 28–26 win in Canton Stadium over the Marion Local Flyers.
 The Columbus Grove 2003 men's track and field team has a similar honor, having won the state championship in spring 2003.